Town of Nantucket

 Program Effective Launch Date: July 1, 2017

-In July 2017, the Town of Nantucket launched a local solar rebate program intended to stimulate the adoption of solar energy systems on primary, residential properties located on Nantucket.
-Rebates of up to $2,500 will be provided to cover a portion of the costs of successfully-installed solar photovoltaic (PV) systems, making ownership more affordable for local residents.
+In July 2017, the Town of Nantucket launched a "first-of-its-kind" local solar rebate program intended to stimulate the adoption of solar energy systems on primary, residential properties located on Nantucket.
+Rebates of up to $6,000 are provided to cover a portion of the costs of successfully-installed solar photovoltaic (PV) systems, making ownership more affordable for local residents.

-This program is intended to provide a number of key community benefits, designed to:
+This program is intended to provide a number of key community benefits:

-Reduce local dependence on traditional fossil fuel generation, thereby lessening the island’s carbon footprint
+- To reduce local dependence on traditional fossil fuel generation, thereby lessening the island’s carbon footprint and improving air quality

-The Solar Rebate Program will be funded through an extra 1/10th cent per kilowatt hour (kWh) that will be included in the Nantucket PowerChoice supply rate.
-As of July meter readings, aggregation participants will see a .1¢/kWh rate increase from 9.03 ¢/kWh to 9.13 ¢/kWh.
-The new rate remains less than National Grid’s current basic service rate of 9.432/kW and equates to an 80 cent-per-month increase for an average resident using 800kWh/month.
+The Solar Rebate Program is funded through an extra 1/10th ¢ per kilowatt hour (kWh) charge that is included in the Nantucket PowerChoice supply rate.
+The solar "adder" equates to 80¢ per-month for an average resident using 800kWh/month.